 FAQ

-My friend, dietitian and chef-Julie Harrington breaks down the difference between quick oats/1 minute oats and rolled oats/old fashioned oats HERE.
+My friend, dietitian and chef-Julie Harrington breaks down the difference between different types of oats HERE.
 1 minute oats in may break apart in this oats recipe, use rolled/old fashioned oats.

 Oats are great because you can add more flavors to them than anyone can count.
-This simple baked oats for one recipe is one option, High Protein Granola, Apple Pie Overnight Oats, Banana Blueberry Oatmeal Muffins, or Oatmeal Cherry Bars.
+This simple baked oats for one recipe, Apple Pie Overnight Oats, Banana Blueberry Oatmeal Muffins, or Oatmeal Cherry Bars are good too.

 - Oats: Peanut Butter Banana Oatmeal, Oatmeal Cherry Bars, Protein Granola